Our guide to

 A Self-drive safari in Africa is planned in great detail, with all logistics arranged before you even arrive to ensure your safety and comfort and most importantly, guarantee you experience the very best that this staggeringly beautiful continent has to offer at a pace that suits you.

-Self drive safaris in South Africa, Namibia, Zambia or other destinations are not just about camping and roughing it.
+Self drive safaris in South Africa, Namibia, Botswana and Zambia or other destinations are not just about camping and roughing it.

 You can either go in a fully equipped vehicle so all the creature comforts are with you, or you can simply drive from camp to camp and stay somewhere that is all set up with outstanding service in stunning locations.We work with you to tailor the perfect self drive safari holiday.
 We do not offer vehicle hire only.
 It is our responsibility to create the entire experience for our guests from door to door.